What Is Courage? A Simple Definition for Real Life

 They will face rooms.

-So What Is Courage — Really?
+So What Is Courage—Really?

-It is integrity under threat.
+Courage is integrity under threat.

 It is action aligned with what is right, even when fear is present and the cost is real.